vas3k/TaxHacker/README.md

 > \[!IMPORTANT]
 >
-> **Star Us** to receive all release notifications from GitHub without any delay! ⭐️
+> This project is still at a very early stage. **Star Us** to receive new release notifications from GitHub ⭐️

 ## ✨ Features